 A shipping disaster in the 19th Century has stranded a man and woman in the wilds of Africa.
 The lady is pregnant, and gives birth to a son in their tree house.
-Soon after, a family of apes. ..
-See full summary »
+The mother dies soon after. ...

 Murray Chapman <firstname.lastname@example.org>

 9 of 12 people found this review helpful.

 Was this review helpful to you?